holmesjeremiah/done-with-dust/README.md

 ## Features

-- Responsive navbar with offcanvas menu for mobile
+- Responsive navbar with offcanvas menu for mobile navigation
 - Book Now button that displays a form
 - Integration with EmailJS to send booking form data to a specified email upon submission
 - Header with short bio and contact information